jmigueldelgado/buhayra/README.md

 - apply [minimum error thresholding(https://www.sciencedirect.com/science/article/abs/pii/0031320386900300)

-- polygonize and insert into mongodb and PostGIS (still running these two in parallel, not sure which one will survive)
+- polygonize and insert into PostGIS

-## Visualization is being provided by a dedicated [website in development](http://141.89.96.184/) and by the drought forecast tool [seca-vista](http://seca-vista.geo.uni-potsdam.de/).
+## Visualization is being provided by a dedicated [website in development](http://141.89.96.184/index.html) and by the drought forecast tool [seca-vista](http://seca-vista.geo.uni-potsdam.de/).

 ![example output](https://raw.githubusercontent.com/jmigueldelgado/buhayra/master/documents/screenshot.png)

 ## Preliminary Results

-Preliminary results can be seen [here](http://141.89.96.184)
+Preliminary results can be seen [here](http://141.89.96.184/index.html)

 An evaluation of the results is given by [valbuhayra](https://github.com/jmigueldelgado/valbuhayra)